digital-asset/daml-finance/docs/source/overview/extending-daml-finance.rst

 Daml Finance is designed to be extended whenever the provided implementations do not satisfy the requirements at hand.
 In principle, all interfaces in the :ref:`interface layer <interface-layer>` can be implemented with custom implementations.
-Specific extension points we expect and encourage users to customize are explained in the following.
+Specific extension points we expect and encourage users to customize are explained below.

 Note that for all of the listed extension points we are happy to receive external contributions to be included in the library.